 Interpolation ellipsoid ranges were developed through consideration of the variogram assessment, geological interpretation, project history, and Mineral Resource categorization requirements.
 A multi-pass interpolation approach consisting of three separate stages was implemented using progressively increasing ellipsoid ranges for each pass.
-Ellipsoid ranges summarized in Table 14-12 below reflect half, equal to, and one and half the ranges determined through variography for the first, second, and third interpolation pass for the Pit Zone and equal to, one and half, and twice the ranges determined through the variography for the first, second, and third interpolation pass for the first, second, and the variography for the first, second, and through the variography for the first, second, and through the variography for the first, second, and third interpolation pass for the first, second, and the first pass for the first pass f
+Ellipsoid ranges summarized in Table 14.12 below reflect half, equal to, and one and half the ranges determined through variography for the first, second, and third interpolation pass for the Pit Zone and equal to, one and half, and twice the ranges determined through the variography for the first, second, and third interpolation pass for the Northeast Zone.

-Figure 14-12: Directional Experimental Variogram (Lag 28) of Gold Assay Composites for the Northeast Zone
+Figure 14.12: Directional Experimental Variogram (Lag 28) of Gold Assay Composites for the Northeast Zone

-Figure 14-13: Directional Experimental Variogram (Lag 45) of Gold Assay Composites for the Northeast Zone
+Figure 14.13: Directional Experimental Variogram (Lag 45) of Gold Assay Composites for the Northeast Zone

-Figure 14-14: Directional Experimental Variogram (Lag 5) of Gold Assay Composites for the Pit Zone
+Figure 14.14: Directional Experimental Variogram (Lag 5) of Gold Assay Composites for the Pit Zone

-Figure 14-15: Directional Experimental Variogram (Lag 11) of Gold Assay Composites for the Pit Zone
+Figure 14.15: Directional Experimental Variogram (Lag 11) of Gold Assay Composites for the Pit Zone